 We have written extensively about heavy subjects leading up to rainbow babies like coping with miscarriage, infant loss, and pregnancy after miscarriage.
 Because of the difficulty of these subjects for many parents, rainbow baby gifts are not always necessary or appropriate.

-Some parents don’t like to recall their losses, while others choose not to use the term.
+Some parents don’t like to recall their losses, while others choose not to use the term “rainbow baby” for a number of reasons.

-But a rainbow baby gift for mom and baby does 2 special things.
+But for parents who resonate with the term, which is many of us, a rainbow baby gift for mom and baby does two special things.

 - It honors the losses that came before